pamungkaski/go-simulated-annealing/README.md

 >NB: The **bigger** the circle, the **smaller** the value

 > It is located inside visualization folder on the repository

-## Description
-Simulated Annealing is an Algorithm that search for maximum/minimum value of a function.

-This repository is my course work project.

-The main problem of the project is to search the minimum value of the problem.

 ## Cost function
 ![](https://image.ibb.co/cpKPZz/Screen_Shot_2018_09_21_at_21_56_18.png)